Monterey County Rail Extension

 The Monterey County Rail Extension is a planned commuter rail extension that would bring Caltrain passenger service south of its existing Gilroy, California terminus to Salinas in Monterey County, using the existing Coast Line owned by Union Pacific (UPRR).
 Implementation of the rail extension will occur over three phases, starting from Salinas and moving north.
-When construction is complete, there will be four trains operated over the extended line per weekday: two northbound trains that depart from Salinas and travel to San Francisco (4th & King) in the morning, and two southbound trains that return to Salinas in the afternoon.
+When construction is complete, there will be four trains operated over the extended line per weekday: two northbound trains that depart from Salinas and travel to San Francisco in the morning, and two southbound trains that return to Salinas in the afternoon.

 History

 Southern Pacific

 The Southern Pacific Railroad (SP) operated intercity passenger train services in California, including the Del Monte between San Francisco and Monterey, until the inception of Amtrak in 1971.
 Amtrak declined to continue operation of the Del Monte and the service was discontinued.

 Potential restoration of passenger service to Monterey had been identified as early as 1980.
-A study published in 1981 was described in the Caltrans 1984–89 Rail Passenger Development Plan, which stated restoration of passenger service to Monterey could be feasible if certain conditions could be met, including track improvements along the Monterey Branch Line, construction of stations south of San Jose, and completion of the Downtown Rail Extension in San Francisco.
+A study published in 1981 was described in the Caltrans 1984–89 Rail Passenger Development Plan, which stated restoration of passenger service to Monterey could be feasible if certain conditions could be met, including track improvements along the Monterey Branch Line and construction of stations south of San Jose.
 The annual operating cost would be $2.5 million, serving an estimated 190,000 to 234,000 passengers per year, assuming a schedule similar to the former Del Monte.
 Because Amtrak did not provide direct service to San Francisco, it continued to rebuff requests to restart the service in the 1980s.
 Operation of a San Francisco–Monterey route under SP continued to be studied; with an annual ridership forecast of 210,000, gross revenue would be $1.1 million, yielding a higher first-year farebox recovery ratio than any previous public rail transit project in California.
 However, because of the large capital investment required (SP estimated $3.4–4.4 million alone would be required to rehabilitate the track), the state did not continue to purse restarting the service.